-This beautiful iconic meal is a Sicilian feast amazing for its simplicity.
+This beautiful iconic meal is a classic Sicilian feast, amazing in its simplicity.
 It speaks to us of rustic lands, a hot sun, and a robust full of life people with a reverence for tradition and the family harvest table.

 8 chicken thighs, skin off and bone in, lightly salted (we use Smart chicken or Mary’s brand, which is air chilled and free range)

 8 to 10 carrots, depending on size, peeled, cut 1 1/2 inch long, and split in half